Foolproof Brewing Company: History

 High Jinx Brewing Company was founded in 2012 by Nick Garrison, a former homebrewer from Massachusetts.
-Shortly after starting operations and before initial sales to the public, it was renamed Foolproof to avoid trademark conflicts with Magic Hat's beer brand, Jinx or Pennsylvania's HiJinx.
-It brewed its first batch in December 2013 and began in-state sales in January 2013.
+Shortly after starting operations and before initially selling to the public, it was renamed Foolproof to avoid trademark conflicts with Magic Hat's beer brand, Jinx or Tatamy, Pennsylvania's HiJinx.
+Foolproof brewed its first batch in December 2013 and began in-state sales in January 2013.
 By the end of 2013 it had doubled its production capacity and expanded distribution to neighboring Massachusetts and Connecticut.

 Beers

-Foolproof produces limited production seasonal and specialty beers and four year-round beers: Barstool, a golden ale; Raincloud, a porter; La Ferme Urbaine, a farmhouse ale; Backyahd, an IPA which draws its name from the Eastern New England pronunciation of "backyard."
-The company markets its beers by naming them after "experiences," or common beer-drinking contexts, for which each is intended.
-Unusual for a small brewery, Foolproof releases most of its beer, and in particular its core year-round brands, in cans, and promotes the use of cans for better flavor.
-Foolproof's brewmaster, Damase Olsson, is a former chemist and brewer at Nashoba Valley Winery and now-defunct Pennichuck Brewery.
+Foolproof has a limited production of seasonal and specialty beers in addition to four year-round beers: Barstool, a golden ale; Raincloud, a porter; La Ferme Urbaine, a farmhouse ale; Backyahd, an IPA which draws its name from the Eastern New England pronunciation of "backyard."
+The company markets its beers by naming them after "experiences" or common beer-drinking contexts, for which each is intended.
+Unusual for a small brewery, Foolproof Brewing releases most of its beer and in particular its core year-round brands, in cans, and promotes the use of cans for better flavor.
+Foolproof's brewmaster, Damase Olsson, is a former chemist and brewer at the Nashoba Valley Winery and the defunct Pennichuck Brewery in Milford, New Hampshire.

-In January 2014 the brewery released a line of beer-based soaps in collaboration with Newport-based soapmaker Spindrift.
+In January 2014 the brewery released a line of beer-based soaps in collaboration with Newport, Rhode Island-based soapmaker Spindrift.